CNBC Europe: 2000s

 On 7 January 2008, the channel unveiled a revamped studio and new "lower thirds".
 The lower-third style was distinct to CNBC Europe, but adopted some elements of the CNBC U.S. style.

 On 29 September 2008 the channel dropped "Europe" from its on-screen name, returning to the CNBC brand it had previously used for a spell in the 1990s.
 This positioned the station in-line with its U.S. and Asian counterparts, which are also referred to simply as CNBC.
 Some minor on-screen changes were introduced to coincide with the rebrand.

 On 1 December 2008 the channel relaunched its flagship programme Squawk Box Europe, with a new look not derived from CNBC U.S. at all.
 At the same time a third line was added to the ticker detailing general news stories.

 On 15 December 2008 the channel announced that long running show Power Lunch Europe would be removed from the schedule and be replaced, in both Ireland and the United Kingdom only, with a 12-week run of Strictly Money, a new programme focussing specifically on UK issues.
-This marks the creation of a new UK/Ireland opt-out for CNBC Europe.
+This marked the creation of a new UK/Ireland opt-out for CNBC Europe.
 The new schedule aired from 12 January 2009, with Strictly Money remaining in the schedule until its cancellation in March 2011.

 CNBC Europe debuted a new lower thirds, which were completely different from its sister U.S. and Asian channels, on 27 July 2009.